CooperToons Logo Return to Home Page Return to Home Page Return to Alan Turing Caricature

 Alan believed eventually computers would be constructed that could pass the Imitation Game and so, he thought, we would eventually have computers that could think.
 It wouldn't happen overnight, of course.
 But Alan thought by the end of the Twentieth Century, computers could fool people 70 % of the time after five minutes of conversation.

-But there's still plenty of legitimate debate whether 1) the Turing Test really does tell us if computers think, and 2) whether it's a fair question in the first place (we don't want to be unfair to computers, of course).
-But Alan's paper on the "Halting Problem" came to a bit more definitive conclusion on what computers can and cannot do.
+On the other hand, Alan's paper on the "Halting Problem" has given us a bit more definitive conclusion on what computers can and cannot do.
 Alan had posed the question on whether you could program a computer to automatically solve all problems, or if the problem was not solvable, to say so.
 For what it's worth, Alan demonstrated you could not (for a Most Merry and Illustrated, well, Illustration of this surprisingly easily understood proof just click here.)

 Alan was far from a wimpy egghead.
 He was a world class distance runner, and in 1947, he ran a marathon in 2 hours and 46 minutes.
 Pretty impressive since the World Record at the time was 2 hours 26 minutes.
 But we have to remember this was the day where the Olympic Teams were filled from the ranks of the amateur athletic clubs (rather than picked from groups of professional multi-millionaires).
 After all, it was in Alan's time that a young Oxford medical student named Roger Bannister broke the Four Minute Mile.